klbowman/Pharmaceutical-Data-Analysis/README.md

 Sample metadata and study results are stored in 2 CSV files (Mouse_metadata.csv, Study_results.csv) in the **data** directory of Pymaceuticals.
 These files are imported into Jupyter Notebook (pymaceuticals_kbowman.ipynb) and merged using a left join.
 Duplicate mouse IDs are dropped before calculating summary statistics (mean, standard deviation, median, variance, standard error of the mean) for each drug regimen tested in the study.

-Data is visulaized using Pandas and Matplotlib to create the following:
+Data is visualized using Pandas and Matplotlib to create the following:
 - **Bar plot** showing the total number of timepoints for all mice tested for each drug regimen.
 - **Pie plot** that shows the distribution of female or male mice in the study.
 <p align="center">